Jyotibrat/Caption_generator/README.md

 - Document your code where necessary.
 - Include tests for new features or bug fixes.

-## Technical Details

-### Technologies Used
-- **Python**
-- **Gradio** for the user interface
-- **TensorFlow**/**PyTorch** for the backend models
-- **OpenCV** for image processing (if applicable)

-### System Architecture
-- The image is uploaded via the Gradio interface.
-- The backend processes the image and generates a caption using a pretrained model.
-- The caption is displayed in the Gradio interface.

-### Model Details
-- Uses pretrained models for image captioning (e.g., ResNet + Transformer architecture).
-- Open for customization with other models.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments
-- Inspiration from existing caption generation research.
-- Libraries and datasets used in this project.

-## Known Issues and Limitations
-- Limited to pretrained models used.
-- Performance may vary based on image quality and content.

-## Future Enhancements
-- Support for multiple languages.
-- Batch image processing.
-- Hosting the application for public access.

 ## Support
 - Report issues via the [GitHub Issue Tracker](https://github.com/Auth0r-C0dez/Caption_generator/issues).
 - For further assistance, contact the maintainer at [kafirana1507@gmail.com].